qingkaikong/blog/2017_02_intuitive_autocorrelation/README.md

-As promised last week, this week, we will show a simple example how [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) works.
-I tried to find online with a nice animation, but I can not find it.
+As promised last week, this week, we will show a simple example - how [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) works.
+I tried to find a nice animation online, but I can not find it.
 Therefore, this week, let's just create a simple movie of showing how autocorrelation works.

 ```python